—Sections RMAL & CMAL

 Confidentiality Rules Apply

 There are also "confidence monitors" displaying ZOOM participants in the classroom, at least for the instructor, and perhaps for students in the classroom as well.
-I will also use an iOS device to provide an additional "confidence ZOOM view" of the student area of the classroom for those attending via ZOOM.
+I may also use an iOS device to provide an additional "confidence ZOOM view" of the student area of the classroom for those attending via ZOOM.

 You are hereby warned that you do not have a reasonable expectation of privacy in the ZOOM environment relative to having your likeness, voice or the general vicinity of your seat and your device's screen when shared captured by the video and audio devices that are used for these purposes, whether that is "live" during an in-room class or recorded virtual environment.